5 Tips To Find The Best Catalytic Converter Buyer

 - Steps for Shipping: Our team has our steps to process your cats and pay for every process.
 Once you get a quote from us, you get further details.

 How Do They Pay?

 Here at RRCats, we have 2 payment options; PayPal or Check.
-We do note that our customers are responsible for any fees associated with payments, including PayPal fees.
-Also, we have a policy that we do not pay for any catalytic converters until we receive them in person and make sure they are the right ones we quoted you.
-If we find a discrepancy like the wrong cat or half full, we will reach out to you with the new price before issuing any payment.
+We note that our customers are responsible for any payment fees, including PayPal fees.
+Also, we have a policy that we do not pay for catalytic converters until we receive them in person and ensure they are the right ones we quoted you.
+If we find a discrepancy, like the wrong cat or half full, we will reach out to you with the new price before issuing any payment.

 How Do They Price Your Cat?

 Some catalytic converter buyers will state they will price it based on your vehicle’s year/make/model, but this is not a complete pricing tactic.
 Many cars may have an aftermarket cat (low value), while others have OEM (Original Equipment Manufacturer) cats worth more.
 Buyers that quote based on Serial Numbers will be more accurate in pricing and know what they are looking at.